Wake up and smell the cold coffee

 - By Joyce Lim

-You gotta admit, Singaporeans love their coffee.
+You gotta admit, we Singaporeans love our coffee.
 Be it a classic latte or kopi siew dai, we probably wouldn't be able to get through the day without our daily dose of caffeine.
-It's no wonder cold brews are such a hit in Singapore, producing coffees with not only a richer and more intense flavor, but with lesser accidity (and often more potency).
-Here, we list some of the best places to try out these next-generation coffees.
+It's no wonder cold brews are such a hit in Singapore, with their richer and more intense flavours, and more importantly, being chilled so it keeps us chill in this sweltering weather.
+Here, we list some of the best places to get a cold one.

-Tucked away in a cozy shop outside Bukit Timah Plaza, Boyle’s Coffee claims to be the world’s first cold brew coffee bar.
+Tucked away in a cosy shop outside Bukit Timah Plaza, Boyle’s Coffee claims to be the world’s first cold brew coffee bar.
 Seems legit?
 Come by and give it a whirl.
 Boyle’s Coffee does it the Dutch way—which may commonly be confused with the normal method of making cold brew coffee.
 Dutch coffee uses the drip method only, simply dropping cold water over ground coffee.
-They serve a wide array of iced and hot coffees such as Dutch Vanilla Latte ($6), Nitro Caramel Latte ($7), and the Dutch Americano ($4).
+They serve a wide array of iced and hot coffees such as Dutch Vanilla Latte, Nitro Caramel Latte, and the Dutch Americano.
 The actual Dutch coffee concentrate is also sold here, so if you have a coffee maker at home, bring some home to explore this cold brew wonderland.
-The coffee is sweet and bright when served chilled, but has a deep aroma and a smooth texture when served hot. #1-CS1 Bukit Timah Plaza, 1 Jalan Anak Bukit
+The coffee is sweet and bright when served chilled, but has a deep aroma and a smooth texture when served hot.

-Since their move to a bigger space on Guillemard Road, east side favourite Brawn & Brains have only gotten better.
-Their own house blend cold brews ($5-$5.50) are delicious as always, dishing out bold notes of chocolate and nuts.
+Since their expansion to a bigger space on Guillemard Road, east side favourite Brawn & Brains has only gotten better.
+Their own house blend cold brews are delicious as always, dishing out bold notes of chocolate and nuts.
 Have it with a good selection of pastries and brunch items to complete your coffee run here.
 Want something even more refreshing?
-Have their Coffee Beer made in collaboration with Singapore's own Rye & Pint. #01-02, 100 Guillemard Rd.
+Have their Coffee Beer made in collaboration with Singapore's own Rye & Pint.

 This chic industrial-looking cafe in a former hardware store needs no introduction; they sell gourmet coffee, as well as other gadgets and gifts.
-Their classic black cold brew ($7) is made from Ethiopian beans from the Suke Quto farm, which gives off citrus and floral notes.
-The white version ($7.50) is creamier, and has a rich hazelnut and dark chocolate taste.
-Also give their nitro cold brew ($7) a try—it's creamy and has a malty flavour.
+Their classic black cold brew is made from Ethiopian beans from the Suke Quto farm, which gives off citrus and floral notes.
+The white version is creamier, and has a rich hazelnut and dark chocolate taste.
+Also give their nitro cold brew a try—it's creamy and has a malty flavour.
 A cool place to hang out with your friends if you’re tired of the buzzing city or typical cafes.
-150 Tyrwhitt Rd.

 No stranger to the Singapore coffee scene, Common Man Coffee Roasters is a specialty coffee roaster, wholesaler, cafe and academy all wrapped into one.
-Their cold brews are roasted in-house, but do note that they only serve the black version ($8).
-Their nitro cold brew ($8) is freshly brewed at least twice a week with their favourite single-origin coffees, which gives it a silky smooth coffee texture. #01-00, 22 Martin Rd.
+Their cold brews are roasted in-house, but do note that they only serve the black version.
+Their nitro cold brew is freshly brewed at least twice a week with their favourite single-origin coffees, which gives it a silky smooth coffee texture.

-This classic coffee bar is most famous for its creamy white cold brew coffee ($6.50) which strikes a delicious balance between bitter and sweet.
-Besides their black cold brew ($6), they also have other interesting flavors such as Mocha ($7.50), Dark Cocoa ($6.5) and Matcha ($7), so try this if you’re looking to expand your cold brew coffee horizons.
-Oh, their cold brews are uniquely packaged in a beer bottle too, which should put you in a fun mood. #01-03, 88 Rangoon Rd.
+This classic coffee bar is most famous for its creamy white cold brew coffee which strikes a delicious balance between bitter and sweet.
+Besides their black cold brew, they also have other interesting flavors such as Mocha, Dark Cocoa and Matcha, so try this if you’re looking to expand your cold brew coffee horizons.
+Oh, their cold brews are uniquely packaged in a beer bottle too, which should put you in a fun mood.